jitinnair1/tail/_posts/introducing-tail.md

 - Tags
 - Excerpt management

-[^1]: For now, there is no toggle button for the dark mode.
+[^1]: There is no toggle button for the dark mode.
 This is by design.
 I wanted the dark-mode to be on if the browser or system level dark-mode is enabled.
-Maybe, in a later version, I will add support for a dark/light toggle.
-Happy to accept a PR!